iNKORE-NET/Assestant/README.md

   </a>
 </p>

-<p align="center">Include assets in your NPM package with your favorite bundler!</p>
+<p align="center">Include assets in your NPM package with your favorite build tool!</p>

 <h1 align="center">
   Assestant